All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_brooklyn_aa_teamphotoatatlethic

-Dated April 1889.
-Year of photo confirmed by appearance of player Visner.
-Players in this photo may have worn the same light gray uniform as shown in photos C and D above, however the detail in the photo does not confirm the checked pattern.
-The cap and general style of this uniform does match the photos C and D. Three players in this team photo wore a white sweater, and one wore a light-toned jacket.
-Based on the scoreboard behind the players, it is likely this photo was taken in Philadelphia before a game vs. Athletic and suggests the checked uniform (if worn in this photo) was therefore the road uniform.
+Dated April 18-21, 1889.
+Year of photo confirmed by appearance of player Visner, who only played for Brooklyn in 1889.
+Players in this photo may have worn the same light gray uniform as shown in the Visner and Hughes photos shown above, however this cannot be confirmed due to the quality of the photo.
+Three players in this team photo wore a white sweater, and one wore a light-toned jacket.
+Based on the scoreboard behind the players, it is likely this photo was taken in Philadelphia before a game vs. Athletic and suggests the checked uniform (if worn in this photo) was worn on the road.
 If the April date supplied on the caption is correct, this photo was most likely made between April 18 and April 21, 1889 as Brooklyn played at Athletic to open the season during these dates.
 The photo also has the mark of Levytype Co, Philadelphia, in the lower left corner, further confirming a Philadelphia setting.

 1889_brooklyn_aa_teamphotoatathleticdetail